LoRyder1/LoRyder1.github.io/unit1_projects/ember-js.md

 **Future web standards foresight**
   Ember has been an early adopter and pioneer of many standards around Javascript and the web including promises, web components and ES6 syntax.
 Yehuda Katz, one of Ember's cofounders, is a member on TC39, which is the committee responsible for future versions of the Javascript language.

+Like Ruby on Rails, Ember follows convention over configuration(CoC), and the Don't Repeat Yourself(DRY) principle.
+It has been described as a highly opinionated framework built to be very flexible.

+#Basic Concepts

+Five Key Concepts
+  **Routes**
+    In Ember, the state of an application is represented by a URL.
+Each URL has a corresponding route object that controls what is visible to the user.

+  **Models**
+    Every route has an associate model, containing the data associated with the current state of the application.
+While one can use jQuery to load JSON objects from a server adn use those objects as models, most applications use a model library such as Ember Data to handle this.